Gratuity Concerns: Does a Suspension Affect Continuous Service and Gratuity Calculation?

 Dear colleague,

-.
-But since his employment contract continues thereafter, he will not be disqualified for gratuity on this ground alone, if he has otherwise completed 240 days of continuous service in that year and service will not be treated in parts for the purpose of gratuity but as continuous one.
+In the instant case, the suspension without wages for 3 days was a punitive action and is regarded as a temporary break in service.
+However, since his employment contract continues thereafter, he will not be disqualified for gratuity on this ground alone if he has otherwise completed 240 days of continuous service in that year.
+Service will not be treated in parts for the purpose of gratuity but as continuous.

 Regards,